 The test consists of a continuous 20-metre shuttle run and the levels generally range from 1 to a maximum between 18 and 23, The most common multi-stage fitness test available from the British National Coaching foundation has 18 levels.
 Each level is divided into stages ranging from 7 to 15.

-If the test is performed on a regular basis it is a very good guide for personal fitness and to monitor progression, perhaps once every 2-4 weeks would be adequate.
+If the test is performed on a regular basis it is a very good guide for personal fitness and monitoring progression, perhaps once every 2-4 weeks would be adequate.
 The test is progressive and maximal, meaning it will take you to your maximum ability and therefore participants should be of sound health before completing the test.
 It is strongly advisable to gently warm up the group or individual to be tested with both aerobic exercise to increase the heart rate and mobility and stretching exercises, this will ensure maximum efficiency from participants and reduce the likelihood of injury.

 At the start of the test the beeps will start off slow and participants will need to reach the end of the 20-metre shuttle before the next beep sounds, it is important to pace yourself and to try and increase speed progressively with the start of each level.
 The levels generally increase in increments of 0.5km/h starting at 8.5km/h at level 1.
 The end of each level is signalled by 3 consecutive beeps; remember to increase your pace slightly at each level.